How to Disable Password Strength Meter in WordPress Website?

 Table of Contents

 The password strength meter is a built-in feature in WordPress that provides real-time feedback to users when creating or updating their passwords.
-This feature encourages users to create strong and unique passwords, which ultimately helps to improve website security.
+This feature encourages users to create strong and unique passwords, which helps improve website security.

 Learn via Video Tutorial

-YouTube video
+Youtube video

 Why Disable Password Strength Meter?